This ‘Digital Discussion’ with Dr Sonja Brentjes is about Narratives on Translation across Eurasia and Africa: From Antiquity to Modern Times.

 Information and programme can be found here.

-Workshop with Ulrike Dräsner on essayistic writing.
+Workshop with Prof. Dr. Ulrike Draesner (Deutsches Literaturinsititut Leipzig) on essayistic writing.

 SPP-internal work meeting to prepare the joint exhibition.